 Any cook/chef/baker will be informed by the hundreds/thousands of recipes he or she has seen before.
 This must account for the many “adapted from” recipes I have seen on so many blogs.
 I strive not to ever do this, and I have only included original recipes in both of my books.
-Inevitably, a recipe might be similar to someone else’s—after all, aren’t there only seven stories in the whole field of literature and they are constantly reworked?
+Inevitably, a recipe might be similar to someone else’s—after all, aren’t there only seven stories in the whole field of literature and they are constantly reworked and modified?
 At least, that is what one of my Latin professors said long ago.
 If I do adapt someone’s recipe for the blog, I’ll definitely let you know this!

 I’ll get an idea for something yummy, then I’ll come up with a first draft.
 Occasionally, I get lucky; sometimes, I’m lucky on the second draft.
 Then I’ll test it two or three more times, depending on what it is.
 If a recipe is too troublesome, well, you’ll never see it.
 I torture my family and any guests we might have by asking them if I should change anything or is it good just the way it is?
 They’re probably pretty tired of reviewing my foods all the time, but they also eat pretty well around here.